jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### Mapping out where we want to go

-Before I start refactoring, I like to have a good idea of the direction I'm going.
-Just as when going on a road trip, I don't just start driving in any random direction.
-I have an idea of what major highways I'll be taking, what kind of road and weather conditions I'll be dealing with, and approximately how long it's going to take to get there.
-This helps me plan things like where I to stop for gas, food, and rest/relief.
+When I go on a road trip, I don't just start driving in any random direction.
+Rather, I have a good idea of the general direction I'm headed, the major highways I'll be taking, the kind of road and weather conditions I'll be dealing with, and approximately how long it's going to take to get to wherever I'm going.
+This helps me plan things like where to stop for gas, food, and rest/relief.

-Likewise, before embarking on a non-trivial refactoring, I like to have a general idea of where I'd like the code to end up.
-I'll typically do this by outlining the story in the code.
-When I'm doing TDD, I'll usually use tests for outlining ideas.
-In the case of this AoC solution code, I just used comments to map out a plan:
+Likewise, before embarking on a non-trivial refactoring, I find it useful to have a general sense of where I'm going and the kind of things I have to deal with along the way.
+To help me stay on track, I'll typically sketch a path in the code.
+When I'm doing TDD, I'll usually use tests as my sketches.
+For this problem, however, I'll simply use comments to remind me of the final destination, so I don't lose sight of it as I refactor my way there.

 ```kotlin
 // try to make the code tell its story more fluently, like this